chapel-lang/chapel/doc/users-guide/datapar/promotion.rst

   :lines: 143-144

-In this case, the two approaches compute the same values, but the Chapel approach has the benefit of avoiding temporary arrays to store intermediate array values.
-This makes Chapel's memory utilization more explicit to the user and also tends to make better use of memory caches in modern architectures.
+In this case, the two approaches compute the same values, but the Chapel approach has the benefit of avoiding any need for temporary arrays to store intermediate array results.
+This makes memory utilization in Chapel programs more explicit to users while also tending to make better use of memory caches in modern architectures.

-For other computations, Chapel's promotion semantics can generate a different result than most array languages would.
+For some computations, Chapel's promotion semantics will generate a different result than most array languages would.
 For example, consider the following computation which attempts to replace each interior element of *V* with the average of its neighbors: